PagerDuty/postmortem-docs/docs/how_to_write/writing.md

 Below are the steps involved in performing a postmortem at a high level.
 Below are the details of how to perform each step.

 1. Create a new postmortem for the incident.
-1. Schedule a postmortem meeting within the required timeframe for all required and optional attendees on the "Incident Postmortem Meetings" shared calendar.
 1. Populate the incident timeline with important changes in status/impact and key actions taken by responders.
+1. Schedule a postmortem meeting within the required timeframe for all required and optional attendees.
      - For each item in the timeline, include a metric or some third-party page where the data came from.
 1. Analyze the incident.
     - Identify superficial and root causes.
     - Consider technology and process.
-1. Open any follow-up action tickets.
+1. Open any immediate follow-up action tickets.
-1. Write the external messaging.
+    - These, as well as additional ones, will be discussed in the postmortem meeting.
 1. Ask for review.
 1. Attend the postmortem meeting.
 1. Share the postmortem.

 ## Owner Responsibilities
-At the end of a major incident call, or very shortly after, the [Incident Commander](https://response.pagerduty.com/training/incident_commander/) selects one responder to own the postmortem.
-The selected owner will be notified directly by the Incident Commander.
+At the end of a major incident call, the incident response team decides on one responder to own the postmortem.
 Writing the postmortem will ultimately be a collaborative effort, but selecting a single owner will help ensure it gets done.

 The owner of a postmortem is responsible for the following:

-- Scheduling the postmortem meeting on the shared calendar and inviting the relevant people (this should be scheduled within 3 calendar days for a Sev-1 and 5 business days for a Sev-2).
+- Scheduling the postmortem meeting and inviting the relevant people (this should be scheduled within a week from the incident).
 - Investigating the incident, pulling in whoever is needed from other teams to assist in the investigation.
 - Ensuring the page is updated with all of the necessary content.
-See our [Template](../resources/post_mortem_template.md) for what should be included.
+See our [Template](https://riskified.atlassian.net/wiki/spaces/DEV/pages/3306618888/Template+YYYY-MM-DD+Incident+Title) for what should be included.
-- Creating follow-up tickets.
-(The owner is only responsible for creating the tickets, not following them up to resolution).
-- Reviewing the postmortem content with appropriate parties before the meeting, and running through the topics at the postmortem meeting (the Incident Commander will "run" the meeting and keep the discussion on track, but you will likely be doing most of the talking).
+- Reviewing the postmortem content with appropriate parties before the meeting, and running through the topics at the postmortem meeting.
 - Communicating the results of the postmortem internally.

 The owner of a postmortem creates the postmortem document and updates it with all relevant information.